mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 ## /r/HireaWriter

 A few times throughout my project, I checked [/r/HireaWriter](https://www.reddit.com/r/HireaWriter/).
-It's a subreddit (community) on the social networking site, Reddit.
+It's a community on the social networking site, Reddit.

 None of the writers seeking work seemed promising enough to even invite to an interview.
 The posts seemed geared toward clients with cheap spam blogs who are looking to pay bottom-of-the-barrel rates for barely-intelligible content.